pgbouncer/pgbouncer/doc/usage.md

 total_query_count
 :   Total number of SQL commands pooled by **pgbouncer**.

+total_server_assignment_count
+:   Total times a server was assigned to a client

 total_received
 :   Total volume in bytes of network traffic received by **pgbouncer**.